-Semifinalist will be contacted by January 22 to schedule a pre-screening pitch in-person or via screen share.
+Semifinalist will be contacted in the end of February/beginning of March 2019 to schedule a pre-screening pitch in-person or via screen share.

-The GEA Board will select four finalists to compete (and present) in front of expert judges during The GEA Alumni Pitch Competition during John Carroll Weekend in Seattle, WA.
+The GEA Board will select four finalists to compete (and present) in front of expert judges during The GEA Alumni Pitch Competition during John Carroll Weekend in Boston, MA.

 The pitch deck should be an 8-10 slide PDF or PowerPoint surrounding your concept or idea.
 Please format to 16:9 to accommodate wide screen.
 While the oral presentation may involve the use of props, slides, or other visual material, the pitch deck must stand on its own without a written business plan.

 The GEA Alumni Pitch Competition is exclusive to Georgetown University alumni.
-The team must include one (at minimum) alum of the Unveristy.
+The team must include one (at minimum) alum of the Unversity.
 The competition is open to graduate and undergraduate alumni.

 The Georgetown alumnus founder must be represented at all pre-event conversations and serve as the pitch lead.